State of Montana Consolidated Plan

 A Plan to Help Meet the Needs of Montana's Communities and Residents

-The Consolidated Plan is designed to meet the requirements set forth by the U.S. Department of Housing and Urban Development (HUD) and various housing and community development acts passed by the U.S. Congress.
-The document is used by federal agencies to make decisions regarding resources made available to Montana for addressing issues related to affordable housing, homelessness, infrastructure, community facilities, economic development, and other community development needs.
+The Consolidated Plan guides policy and investment for housing, economic, and other community development in Montana.
+It is designed to meet requirements set forth by the U.S. Department of Housing and Urban Development (HUD) and various housing and community development acts passed by the U.S. Congress.
+Consolidated Plan documents are used by federal agencies to make decisions regarding resources made available to Montana for addressing such community development needs as affordable housing, homelessness, infrastructure, community facilities, economic development, and economic development projects.

-The plan consolidates the planning, application, reporting, and citizen participation components of the formula programs that receive funding from HUD, with specific emphasis on the Community Development Block Grant (CDBG),the Home Investment Partnerships (HOME), and the Emergency Shelter Grant (ESG) programs.
+The plan consolidates the planning, application, reporting, and citizen participation components of the formula programs that receive funding from HUD, with specific emphasis on the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), Housing Trust Fund (HTF), and Emergency Solutions Grant (ESG) programs.